thaysom22/gitpod-full-template-dec2020/README.md

 * Need to use custom jQuery Jasmine matchers when selecting with jQuery **because a jQuery object wrapping DOM references is returned.**
 * In future projects I would like to use specific "js-*" classes or "data-*" attributes for selection by Javascript; however since this project is relatively small scale and I was already quite far through the project when I realized this I decided it was not enough of a priority to be worthwhile refactoring HTML, JS and fixture strings.
 * The mathjs library is amazing!
 I can use this to help me create more educational tools and games in the future.
 I tried to use the api for this project (and I wrote function to send XML Request) as I wanted to practice using the XMLHttpRequest object and working with JSON data.
 However, the REST API is served only over http:// and not https:// so I was getting Mixed Content Error as site is hosted using https://.
 Thereefore I used the library instead linked in HTML source from CDN.
+* Try to use variables for reused values like delay for setTimeout calls so that these can be updated throughout codebase simultaneously.
+Having them hardcoded means that all must be found and changed and leaving one can break the application or compromise the intended user experience.

 ## 7. Acknowledgements and Credits